Android-for-Python/Android-for-Python-Users/README.md

 In Kivy border_radius (introduced in 2.2.0) is a 4-tuple. https://github.com/kivy/kivy/blob/2.2.0/kivy/graphics/boxshadow.pyx#L53

 The version of KivyMD you are using appears to be using it as a scalar.
-So I think you need to ask the KivyMD folks what version of their code to use.
+Ask the KivyMD folks what version of their code to use.

 A quick look at the versions shows KivyMD 1.1.1 https://github.com/kivymd/KivyMD/blob/1.1.1/kivymd/uix/behaviors/elevation.py does not use border_radius.
 For any side effects of using this version contact KivyMD.